aegorfk/TensorFlow.js-for-any-model/README.md

   Method name is: tensorflow/serving/predict
 ```

-What you need from here is the idea that there will be 4 arrays: detection_boxes, detection_classes, detection_scores, num_detections.
+What you need from here is the idea that there will be 4 arrays: detection_boxes, detection_scores, detection_classes, num_detections.
 This model accepts tensors of the shape (-1, -1, -1, 3), which simply means it requires coloures pics as an input.
 For the output it returns (-1, 100, 4) shape, containing 4 points for top left (x, y) and top right (x, y) points.

 Then you would rather prune you model, or go straight to the quatisation step, which is nesessary to let you model work on TensorFlow.js.
 This is done using tensorflowjs_converter utility (instructions [here](https://github.com/tensorflow/tfjs-converter)).
-Since while using TensorFlow.js, client technically has to download a model only once, since typically such a web model is chunked into 4MB shards, such that a browser will cache them.
+Since while using TensorFlow.js, client technically has to download a model only once, since typically such a web model is chunked into 4MB shards (for Fast R-CNN 27 stards are created), such that a browser will cache them.
 With weight quantization we can compress our model parameters from Float32s to Uint8s.

 FrozenModel example:
 ```